 The CEO provides a report to the Board on the performance of senior executives together with remuneration recommendations which must be approved by the Board after consultation with the Nomination and Remuneration Committee.
-The last review of senior executives in accordance with this process was undertaken in June 2019.
+The last review of senior executives in accordance with this process was undertaken in June 2020.

-Principle 2: Structure the board to add value
+Principle 2: Structure the board to be effective and add value